Is there anything better than heading to Newquay, strolling on a beach, and watching the sunset?

 Where is Lusty Glaze?

 Getting to Lusty Glaze is quite easy.
-You have to brace yourself for the steps that take you to the beach, obviously better going down than coming up.
+You have to brace yourself for the steps that take you to the beach.
+Obviously they’re better going down than coming up.
 That said, it’s well worth it.
-I find Lusty Glaze to be a real sun trap.
-Even though the north Cornish coast can be quite windy, it’s is well protected.

 One of Lusty Glaze’s pretty points are the baby blue beach huts that hug the cliff face.
 Oh, what I’d give to have one of those!
 Sadly on this occasion they were all locked up so we couldn’t have a nose inside.